h9lk/mastercomfig/docs/customization/launch_options.md

 - `-small -w 768 -h 432` : Small resolution, hides chat messages
 - `-small -w 640 -h 360` : Smaller resolution, hides chat messages

-You can still use chat even while it is hidden at smaller resolutions, so you may want to use the `messages=off` module level for it to work optimally.
+You can still use chat even while it is hidden at smaller resolutions, so you may want to use the `messages=off` module option for it to work optimally.

 ### DirectX 8